theintern/intern/README.md

 * [API](docs/api.md) - Intern's API
 * [Developing](docs/developing.md) - for Intern developers
 * [Contributing](CONTRIBUTING.md) - how to contribute to Intern development

-See [The Intern Guide](https://theintern.github.io/intern) for more information about Intern 3.

 ## Get help